ncreasor/claude-usage/README.md

 - `GET /api/organizations/{id}/prepaid/credits` — account balance (Extra Usage bar)
 - `GET/PUT /api/organizations/{id}/overage_spend_limit` — extra usage toggle

-To read your usage, the daemon opens browser's local cookie database — the same cookies browser itself sends to claude.ai on every page load.
+To read your usage, the daemon opens the browser's local cookie database — the same cookies the browser itself sends to claude.ai on every page load.

 If you want to check, the entry points are [server.py](server/server.py), [claude-usage.py](displays/systray/claude-usage.py), and [claude_shared.py](claude_shared.py).
 You can read it end to end in a few minutes.